 The yield on the 10-year US Treasury rose back above 1.6 percent, a move typically reflecting concerns about rising prices.

 Analyst Patrick O'Hare at Briefing.com said markets were "wrestling with the general sentiment that most stocks are over-extended and due for a pullback, if not an actual correction."

 US stock indices have soared to new heights on the prospects of a rebound in the economy, but there are concerns that share prices may have risen too far.

 "This is a cutting of the fat," O'Hare said.
 "It's also a reminder that valuation always matters."

-All eyes are now on the release this week of crucial data on US retail sales and consumer prices, with expectations for a sharp rise as the world's top economy reopens and vaccines allow people to return to a sense of normality.
+All eyes are now on the release this week of crucial data on US retail sales and consumer prices, with expectations for a sharp rise as the world's top economy reopens and vaccines allow people to return to normal life.

 "Inflation is what keeps investors up at night," said Swissquote analyst Ipek Ozkardeskaya.

-"And the latest Chinese figures did not help soothing investors' nerves."
+"And the latest Chinese figures did not help soothing investors' nerves," she added.